jacksonneal09888-wq/aratkd-site/assets/materials/master-ara-attendance-brief.md

 ## What Changed
 - Translated the “Amount of Class Participation” numbers from the curriculum PDF into an attendance-percentage ladder, so parents know when they can request a test without guessing.
-- Locked in a formula that scales from 70 % (25 lessons) up to 90 % (48 lessons) and still works if the red-belt sheet uses 38 lessons.
+- Locked in a formula that scales from 70 % (25 lessons) up to 90 % (48 lessons) with unique lesson counts per belt, so expectations step up a little each rank.
+Still works if a legacy sheet lists 38 lessons for Red.
 - Documented that every student must (a) hit the minimum lesson count, (b) meet the attendance percentage, and (c) collect all four stripes (Forms, Self-Defense, Board Breaking, Sparring) before testing.
 - Wired the student portal: families log classes offered/attended + stripe sign-offs, and the “Request Test” button stays disabled until the tracker shows 100% readiness.
-- Added a visible “Master Ara” login card (username: MasterAra · password: AraTKD) so you can sign in directly on the page and see login counts, recent events, and the last belt upload per student.
+- Added a concealed-but-easy dashboard launcher: tap “Open Instructor Dashboard,” enter `MasterAra / AraTKD`, and the portal injects the key automatically (or you can reveal the key field if the Worker ever changes it).
+Students never see the data cards that render inside the modal.
 - Published a parent-friendly PDF version of the attendance guide (`assets/materials/belt-attendance-guide.pdf`) and linked it inside the portal.

 ## Why It Matters